ebalo55/abyss/README.md

 > without prior communication in a next release

 # About Abyss
-Abyss is a fullstack framework focused on web application development with an expressive and easy syntax.
+Abyss is a fullstack framework focused on cross platform development in an expressive and easy syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+Abyss takes the pain out of development by easing common tasks such as:

-- [ ] Simple, fast routing engine. [_scheduled for development_]
-- [ ] Multiple back-ends for session and cache storage. [_scheduled for development_]
-- [ ] Expressive, intuitive database ORM. [_scheduled for development_]
-- [ ] Database agnostic schema migrations. [_scheduled for development_]
-- [ ] Robust background job processing. [_scheduled for development_]
+- [x] Logging.
+- [x] Cryptography and encoding.
-- [ ] Real-time event broadcasting. [_scheduled for development_]
+- [ ] Much more coming soon

 ## Learning Abyss
-Abyss has an extensive documentation currently under development.
+Abyss has an extensive documentation you can check it in the [wiki](https://github.com/ebalo55/abyss/wiki).

 ## Contributing
 Thank you for considering contributing to the Abyss framework!